emc-openstack/snmp-agent/README.rst

 Introduction
 ------------
 Dell EMC Unity SNMP Off-Array Agent is a python-based application running outside of Unity system.
-It provides a easy-to-user CLI tool for management purpose and a daemon to handle the incoming SNMP queries.
+It provides a easy-to-use CLI tool for management purpose and a daemon to handle the incoming SNMP queries.

 Any SNMP client can communicate with this agent to retrieve the storage information via SNMP protocol.